nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### 4.4.5.
 Clear your schedule: `sclear`

-This command helps you clear all schedules/all schedules of selected modules.
+Clears all the schedules or all schedules of selected modules.

 **Format:** `sclear [c/MODULE_CODE]...`

 <div markdown="block" class="alert alert-info">